The latest news on the API economy

 Searching: No Search Term , Filtered By Category: "WebRTC", Category: "Games", Category: "Humor", Category: "Music"

-Eight APIs and several client libraries have been added to the ProgrammableWeb directory in Games, Browsers, Audio, and other categories.
-Here's a summary of the new additions.
+We've added eight APIs to the ProgrammableWeb directory today in Semantics, Games and other categories.
+Also added are SDKs for PlayFab and TMDb.
+Here's a summary of the additions.

 343 Industries plans to support a public stats API for developers, which will let anyone create new web sites, apps, and communities around Halo 5.

 This article takes a look at the differences between the ORTC API and WebRTC 1.0/RTCPeerConnection API and what upcoming ORTC API support in Edge may mean for developers.

 Using the bottom-up approach to game development, Ruud van Falier discusses Rumar Gaming’s approach to building a scalable technology stack for fast deployment of future releases.